jt-dao/ConveniMeterReader/README.md

 # EasyMeter
-## ConveniMeterReader - Adaptable and Affordable Home Smart Meter Using IoTConveniMeterReader - Adaptable and Affordable Home Smart Meter Using IoT
+## ConveniMeterReader - Adaptable and Affordable Home Smart Meter Using IoT

 Thank you for vieweing my project!
 For the latest code, please visit "jt_synopsys_v13.ino" and "finaltest.py"